rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

   critical for a proper test.

-  When compiling against *RTI Connext DDS Micro*, this option should always use the name of the interface, not the ip address (which it is valid when compiling against *RTI Connext DDS Pro*).
+  When compiling against *RTI Connext DDS Micro*, this option should always use the name of the interface, not the IP address (which is valid when compiling against *RTI Connext DDS Professional*).

 -  ``-transportVerbosity <level>``

-   Especific verbosity of the transport plugin.
+   Verbosity of the transport plugin.

    This parameter is not available when compiling against *RTI Connext DDS Micro*.